vanzasetia/fylo-landing-page-two-column-layout/README.md

 When I started building the mobile layout, I realized that the layout on mobile design wasn't consistent.
 This section had less width than the other section.
 So, I didn't follow the mobile design, I was just using the same `.container` as the other section had.
 That way, the layout is always consistent even in mobile devices 👍.

 ### Footer
 For the footer, I use `grid` to make them three columns on desktop view.
+I also make the social media circle bigger than the design.
+It's also an accessibility, to make sure that they are easy to click by the user.

 ## What I Learned
 * Using `rel="preload"` and `font-display: optional` to prevent shifting layout on font family.
 But I used `font-display: swap` since if you import it using `link` tags, there is this `&display=swap`.